youyanggu/covid19_projections/maps-europe.md

 * [View US maps](/maps)
 * [View global maps](/maps-global)

 Note that our future projections have a high degree of uncertainty which is not reflected in these maps.
-Please refer to our [detailed projections](/#view-projections) to view our confidence interview.
+Please refer to our [detailed projections](/#view-projections) to view our confidence intervals.
 Learn more about our assumptions and limitations [here](/about/#assumptions).

 *Mobile users: We recommend using landscape mode for optimized viewing of this page.*